lpouillo/Funk/README.md

 Funk
 ====
-A Python tool that help you to find ressources for multisites experiments on the Grid'5000 platform.
+A Python tool to help you to find ressources on the Grid5000 platform.

 Version 1.0 is installed on Grid'5000 frontends.
 See https://www.grid5000.fr/mediawiki/index.php/Funk